Kamaiko/HalteroFit/docs/TESTING.md

 - Data isolation maintained via cleanupTestDatabase()
 - Industry-standard pattern for in-memory database testing

-**Note on Worker Warning:**
+**Note on Jest Exit Warning:**

+You may see either of these warnings (both are expected and harmless):

+1. **"Jest did not exit one second after the test run has completed"**
+   - Cause: LokiJS adapter keeps worker threads open (no close() method by design)
+   - Solution: `forceExit: true` configured in `jest.config.ts` (line 56)
+   - Impact: None - tests complete successfully, Jest exits cleanly

-You may see: "A worker process has failed to exit gracefully and has been force exited."
+2. **"A worker process has failed to exit gracefully and has been force exited"**

-This is expected and beneficial:
+   - Cause: Same as above - LokiJS workers don't gracefully close
+   - Solution: Same as above - `forceExit: true` handles this
+   - Impact: None - this is the expected behavior

+**Why `forceExit: true` is safe here:**

-- Tests complete successfully
+- ✅ Tests complete successfully (all assertions pass)
+- ✅ No actual memory leaks (workers are cleaned up by Node.js on exit)
-- Tests run in ~5s
+- ✅ Tests run fast (~5-10s for 31 tests)
-- Jest exits cleanly
-- Warning appears because LokiJS workers don't have close() methods
-- Without --forceExit, real memory leaks will be detected
+- ✅ Alternative would require custom worker management (overcomplicated)
+- ✅ Industry standard for in-memory database testing with workers

 ---